TanukiSharp/blood-alcohol-content/README.md

 ![Settings button](./docs/settings-button.png)

-Then set your `Body weight`, and yur `Rho factor`.
-The women average is 0.58and the men average is 0.71, as indicated on the settings page.
+Then set your `Body weight`, and your `Rho factor`.
+The women average is 0.58 and the men average is 0.71, as indicated on the settings page.

 As for the `Alcohol elimination rate`, you can let the default value, unless you know what you are doing.

-You can also set the `Driving limit` to the regulation where you drive, but feel free to set it lower if you want.
+You can also set the `Driving limit` to the regulation value where you drive, but feel free to set it lower if you want.

 ### Main page